simonanckaert/projecten3-1819-angular-groep4-mindfullness/README.md

-# Projecten III - Mindfulness - Angular Webapplication
+# Projecten III - Mindfulness - Angular webapplication

 This project is intended as a tool for Mindfulness psychologist Sarah and her colleagues to manage the Android application and is developed by the following people:
 * Arno Coorevits